Executive Summary

 Affordability and Value

 College affordability and crushing student debt loads are twin issues that affect millions of American families—both those deciding where to send their children and those still struggling to pay off loans from years and even decades ago.
 Private, nonprofit, four-year institutions, in particular, face growing resistance to tuitions that average nearly $40,000, not counting tuition discounts.
 Students, families, and the public at large are questioning the fundamental value of a college degree, and government auditors have criticized as confusing the information colleges give prospective students about financial aid and net costs.
-Meanwhile, proposals by the Biden administration to increase college affordability—such as larger Pell Grants and tuition-free community college—are hitting roadblocks in the Republican-controlled U.S. House of Representatives.
+Meanwhile, proposals by the Biden administration to increase college affordability—such as larger Pell Grants and tuition-free community college—have hit roadblocks in the Republican-controlled U.S. House of Representatives.

 Accountability and Regulation